todo.vu support

 Depending on your user access level, the billing features and functions mentioned in this guide may not be available to you.

-Administration users and Workspace Owners by default have full access to all features and functions; however, staff users will have limited access.
+Only Administrator users and Workspace owners have unlimited access to all features and functions in todo.vu.
+Staff users (Full access and Restricted access users) have limited access.

 A screenshot of todo.vu's interface, demonstrating how to set a User access level to either admit or deny them access to your business' time billing reports.